 After the success of "Blackthorn" Flatfoot hit the studio yet again in 2012 to record their Paper and plastic records backed "Toil" album.
 This album would further solidify the band as a consistent force to be reckoned with.

-Flatfoot 56’s new album called "Odd Boat" was produced by Matt Allison at Atlas studios in Chicago.
+Flatfoot 56’s latest full-length album, entitled "Odd Boat", was produced by Matt Allison at Atlas studios in Chicago.
 “We decided that since the last experience at Atlas Studios was so beneficial, we wanted to repeat it,” Bawinkel said.
 “We have been friends with Matt for a few years now and we love the work that he and his studio engineers do.”

 "Odd Boat" was a self-released album.
 “We have been working with labels so long that we decided that we wanted to have more of a say in how our music gets distributed and promoted.
 We are excited about this next season,” Bawinkel said.
 “As a band we have all grown a lot over the years and we wanted to stretch ourselves even further.
 Self release is a good way to do this."